African Americans as minority

 "Exodusters": after Emancipation, African American families and communities founded all-black towns in Kansas and in Oklahoma territory (also Florida?)

-The Great Migration of African Americans to northern cities, late 1800s through mid-1900s for industrial work and service-related jobs.
+The Great Migration of African Americans from rural South to Northern cities, late 1800s through mid-1900s for industrial work and service-related jobs.

-Military service, a traditional path to assimilation, rights, and economic improvement for minorities, pulls African Americans away from original communities to larger world, encourages racial mixing, leads to higher rates of racial intermarriage.
+Military service, a traditional path to assimilation, rights, and economic improvement for minorities, pulls African Americans away from original communities to larger world with potentially less racism, encourages racial mixing, leads to higher rates of racial intermarriage.
+(The USA's Armed Forces were desegregated in 1948, before school desegregation began in the 1950s and 60s.)

 Africans as immigrants? (e.g. Dr. Rose Ihedigbo, from Sandals in the Snow (IV2 149-172))

-Africans who immigrate are sometimes not counted as "African Americans," a term that may be reserved to Americans descended from enslaved Africans.
+Africans who immigrate to the USA are not uniformly counted as "African Americans," a term that may be reserved to Americans descended from enslaved Africans.

 Instead African immigrants may be called Nigerian-Americans, Kenyan-Americans, etc., but this naming situation is new and fluid.